Project Management Skills

 |Mastering Project Complexity||Project Financing|

-In this online program you will be able to use your own project as a case and you will develop the advanced project management skills you need to deal with the inherent uncertainties linked to the length and scale of engineering, infrastructure and other large projects.
+In this online program you will develop the advanced project management skills needed to deal with the inherent uncertainties linked to the length and scale of engineering, infrastructure and other large projects.
+You will be able to use your own project as a case.

 Are you involved in the development and execution of technical projects and eager to know what it takes to fund a project successfully?
 In this program you will learn about the latest developments in project finance and how to use these to your advantage.